Continuing Education (CE) Requirements

 - Any other AGM of a provincial naturopathic regulatory body or association

-A required minimum of 15 CE hours from a conference or seminar offered directly by an official provincial or state association in a regulated jurisdiction, such as the British Columbia Naturopathic Association (BCNA), the Ontario Naturopathic Association (ONA), or one of the following national naturopathic organizations: the Canadian Association of Naturopathic Doctors (CAND), American Association of Naturopathic Physicians (AANP) or the North West Naturopathic Physicians Association (NWNPA).
+A required minimum of 12 CE hours from a conference or seminar offered directly by an official provincial or state association in a regulated jurisdiction, such as the British Columbia Naturopathic Association (BCNA), the Ontario Association of Naturopathic Association (OAND), or one of the following national naturopathic organizations: the Canadian Association of Naturopathic Doctors (CAND), American Association of Naturopathic Physicians (AANP) or the North West Naturopathic Physicians Association (NWNPA).

 Conferences or seminars provided by other naturopathic organizations may qualify for Category C CE hours but do not qualify for Category B. Similarly, conferences or seminars approved or recognized by provincial or state naturopathic associations may qualify for Category C CE hours but do not qualify for Category B.